 Q: That’s a big jump from Western Washington.

 A: Philadelphia and art school were a shock, but I wanted a challenge and I got what I went for – with no regrets.

 Q: I see from your resume that you succeeded – won prizes and awards and a major travel scholarship.
 Are you still traveling?

 A: Whenever I can – I want to be a citizen of the world.
 So far I’ve been in Italy, Spain, Greece, the Czech Republic, Canada, Cuba, Jamaica, Mexico, Bali, and Hawaii.
-Argentina and Japan are high on my go-to list.
+I would like to make more trips to Argentina, and Portugal and Japan are high on my go-to list.

 Q: Speaking of Argentina, you dance and paint tango, right – why?

 A: Another challenge!
 And for someone who had never done any social dancing, tango was a scary place to begin.
-But I liked the romance, the complexity, the history, and the beauty of it.
+But I was attracted to the romance, the complexity, the history, and the beauty of it.
 Tango is deep.
 And it remains an ongoing part of my life and art.